christianThardy/christianThardy.github.io/tom-interpretability.md

 - Is robust to targeted ablations.
 Critical heads responsible for ToM capabilities were isolated to validate the circuit, and the observed performance degradations and full task recovery following ablations affirm the importance of these components in maintaining robust ToM functionality.

     - Furthermore, experiments show that when certain tokens (those involved in representing “belief states” like where John thinks the cat is) are patched from a clean run, the corrupted model’s performance on the ToM task recovers.

+    - The removal of duplicate token and induction heads severely impairs ToM performance.
+These heads ensure that “belief tokens” and “action-location tokens” are managed distinctly, preventing confusion between real states of the world and an agent’s belief.

     - Demonstrates a direct causal relationship between linguistic representations and ToM task performance.

 - Works with copy suppression to ensure that distinct belief representations are tracked and preserved, preventing conflation between reality and differing subjects' beliefs.
 The circuit's interplay allows for more accurate predictions of behavior based on mismatched beliefs, a hallmark of human ToM.

-    - The removal of duplicate token and induction heads severely impairs ToM performance.
-These heads ensure that “belief tokens” and “action-location tokens” are managed distinctly, preventing confusion between real states of the world and an agent’s belief.
+    -  This has several implications, one being that the model's internal representations are doing more than just predicting the next token.
+As the model processes the sequence, it maintains a belief about the entire future, not just the next word.
+If the model reads a sentence like *“John hid the cat in the basket, but Mark moved it to the box when John wasn’t looking”*, it has to keep track of where the cat might be (belief state) to predict any future reference to the cat’s location, even several sentences later.

+       - Copy suppression allows the transformer to model this process explicitly by preventing overcommitment to any one interpretation of reality.
+This enables the model to maintain belief dynamics similar to how humans mentally track both reality and agents' beliefs about reality.

 - Weakly shows that as LLMs scale and learn dense correlations, they develop weak semantic grounding—patterns that mimic *genuine* semantic and pragmatic reasoning.